 Before coming to Newcastle I was teaching and research fellow at the School of Philosophy, University College Dublin (UCD).
 I was awarded my PhD in Philosophy from UCD and conducted part of my doctoral research at the Archives Husserl, École Normale Supérieure, Paris.
 Prior to this I was an English language teacher and freelance translator.
 I also hold a Masters in Translation Studies (Dublin City University) and a BA in Philosophy and Greek & Roman Civilisation (UCD).

 I have been teaching philosophy at university level since 2010.
-In 2016 I achieved the Newcastle Teaching Award granting me associate fellowship of the HEA and I am currently working towards full fellowship.
+In 2016 I achieved the Newcastle Teaching Award and in 2018 I achieved full fellowship of the Higher Education Academy.

 I am particularly interested in translation not only between languages, but also as a model for ethical intersubjective relations.
 My publications to date focus on the role of translation in phenomenological and post-phenomenological thinkers such as Derrida, Heidegger, Levinas and Ricoeur.
 I am currently researching the role of language and translation in the constitution of political identity, specifically; the role of the 'untranslatable' as the condition for an ethical political structure.
 In this I draw on the work of Cassin, Apter, Levinas and Foucault.

 I am also interested in the nature of memory and in particular acts of memorialisation as public obligations to remember.
 In researching these themes I am investigating thinkers such as Butler, de Certeau, Husserl, and Merleau-Ponty.
 I am trying to establish whether we can speak of something like an 'ethics of memory' and what the political implications of this might be.

 I am also Head of the Philosophy Board of Studies.

 PHI3003 Meaning, Truth, and Language [Phenomenology] (2015-2016, 2016-2017, 2017-2018)